Purpura is purple-colored spots and patches that occur on the skin, and in mucus membranes, including the lining of the mouth.

 Call your doctor for an appointment if you have signs of purpura.

-Your doctor will examine your skin and ask you questions about your medical history and symptoms, including:
+Your doctor will examine your skin and ask about your medical history and symptoms, including:

 A skin biopsy may be done.

 Blood spots; Skin hemorrhages